-This is where we start to see an overlap of roles.
-The web developer concentrates more on the backend of a web project, but will also be capable of the frontend aspect too.
+Here is where we start to see an overlap of roles.
+The web developer concentrates more on the backend of a web project, but can also be capable of the frontend aspect too.
 The developer generally won’t do any graphic design work (although it’s not unknown).
-Their skillset allows them to take a website in the form of HTML/CSS and integrate it with backend code to allow the website to perform its indented task.
+Their skill set allows them to take a website in the form of HTML/CSS and integrate it with backend code to allow the website to perform its indented task.
 I see the web developer as performing the following tasks;

 - Frontend development